Adam Ebbin

-Adam Paul Ebbin (born November 10, 1963) is an American politician who is the senator from the 30th District of the Virginia Senate since January 2012.
-A member of the Democratic Party, he was the Delegate from the 49th District of the Virginia House of Delegates from 2004 to 2012.
+Adam Paul Ebbin (born November 10, 1963) is an American politician who is the senator from the 39th District of the Virginia Senate since January 2024.
+A member of the Democratic Party, he previously represented the 30th Senate District from 2012 to 2024 and served in the Virginia House of Delegates from the 49th District from 2004 to 2012.

 As an openly gay man, Ebbin has made history several times through his electoral success.
 In 2003, he became the first out LGBT person elected to the Virginia House of Delegates and the Virginia General Assembly.
 In 2011 he became the first out LGBT person elected to the Virginia Senate.

 Ebbin is one of four LGBT people serving in the Virginia General Assembly (alongside Mark Sickles, Dawn Adams, and Danica Roem).

 Early life

 A 1985 graduate of the American University in Washington, D.C., Ebbin was a Fellow at the University of Virginia's Sorensen Institute of Political Leadership in 2000.
 A longtime Democratic Party activist, Ebbin spent a decade on the party's state central committee and was a delegate to both the 2000 and 2004 Democratic national conventions.
 In 2012, Ebbin completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

+During the 2000 presidential election, Ebbin was a Virginia state co-chair of GoreNet.
+GoreNet was a group that supported the Al Gore campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.

 House of Delegates

 He first sought the 49th district seat in 2003, narrowly winning a five-person Democratic primary and facing no Republican opponent in the general election.
 He took office in January 2004 and was re-elected unopposed in 2005.
 Ebbin faced only an Independent Green opponent in 2007, winning easily, and ran unopposed in 2009.
-The district includes a large part of South Arlington, the Del Ray and Arlandria portions of the City of Alexandria and parts of Bailey's Crossroads in Fairfax County.
+The district includes a large part of South Arlington, the Del Ray and Arlandria areas of the City of Alexandria and parts of Bailey's Crossroads in Fairfax County.